aamadeuss/Computer-Graphics/README.md

 Collection of all assignments from the Computer Graphics course.
 Teammates: Divyam (@cdivyam) and Aniruddh (@aniruddhkb)

-Assignment 1:
+## Assignment 1:
 The goal of this assignment was to develop a WebGL program that will allow the user to pick a Pac-Man maze configuration.

-Learning objectives:
+### Learning objectives:
--WebGL programming
+- WebGL programming
--Creation and rendering of simple 2D geometric shapes as primitives -Transformation of 2D objects and scene -- instance-wise implementation -Key(board) events for changing control modes, and transformation implementation -Mouse events for picking objects
+- Creation and rendering of simple 2D geometric shapes as primitives
+- Transformation of 2D objects and scene -- instance-wise implementation
+- Key(board) events for changing control modes, and transformation implementation
+- Mouse events for picking objects

-Assignment 2:
+## Assignment 2:
 This assignment simulates a simple game on a playground shaped like a regular n-sided polygon.
 There are m players (with m < n) positioned at different corners.
 One player, chosen by the user as the "catcher," moves to any other corner in a straight line.
 Each corner can only hold one player at a time.
 If the catcher moves to an occupied corner, the player already there must move to another unoccupied corner.

-Learning objectives:
+### Learning objectives:
--Creating 3D models (using a modeling tool)
+- Creating 3D models (using a modeling tool)
--Importing 3D mesh models
+- Importing 3D mesh models
--View transformations
+- View transformations
--Manipulating 3D objects using transformations -Computing animation paths and transforms
+- Manipulating 3D objects using transformations
+- Computing animation paths and transforms
--Using the mouse to manipulate the scene
+- Using the mouse to manipulate the scene

-Assignment 3:
+## Assignment 3:
 The objective of this assignment is to set up lighting, implement local illumination shading models, and texture mapping using a checkerboard pattern.
 The implementation of A3 is to be considered as a sandbox/experimental testbed for that for A4.
 There are 3 tasks in this assignment: implementing Gourad and Phong shading, implementing Blinn-Phong illumination model and texture mapping using both spherical and cylindrical maps.

-Learning objectives:
+### Learning objectives:
--Implementing Gouraud and Phong shading models, and toggle between them -Setting up local illumination with multiple light sources using Blinn-Phong illumination models -Texture mapping experiments with checkerboard
+- Implementing Gouraud and Phong shading models, and toggle between them
+- Setting up local illumination with multiple light sources using Blinn-Phong illumination models
+- Texture mapping experiments with checkerboard

-Assignment 4:
+## Assignment 4:
 The objective of this assignment is to simulate a “chain reaction” machine or activity, where a simple movement of one object in the scene sets off a chain reaction that generates a sequence of movements of other objects to achieve a desired goal or effect.

-Learning objectives:
+### Learning objectives:
--Modeling a dynamic scene with a Scene Graph and relative transforms -Procedural animation of a scene including collision detection -Dynamic lights and camera
+- Modeling a dynamic scene with a Scene Graph and relative transforms
+- Procedural animation of a scene including collision detection
+- Dynamic lights and camera